Anselm Adornes: Influence

 The family belonged to the patrician class in Bruges and held regular kinds of functions relating to city council and the Duke of Burgundy.
-Anselm himself had good relations with Flanders, Italy and Scotland, and he remained in close contact with the Scottish King James III, from whom he received lucrative contracts.
+Adornes himself had good relations with Flanders, Italy and Scotland, and he remained in close contact with the Scottish King James III, from whom he received lucrative contracts.

 Appearance in Literature

-The Anselm is one of the main figures in these historical novels:
+Anselm Adornes is one of the main figures in these historical novels: